OpusCapita/ansible_usermgmt/README.md

 1. Create Linux user and its home directory
 2. Add its public key in the target host know_hosts file
 3. Add user to Sudo group
+4. Remove user with its home directory

 Requirements
 ------------
 Please make sure remote user has  NOPASSWD SUDO rights.
 Update user information  in /var/users.yml with or without sudo access as per requirement Put user public key in files/ in <username>.pub format RSA 2048

+User Addition: - update vars/user.yml with the new users or remove users whcih need to be removed

+User Removal:  - add users in vars/deleteusers.yml which need to be removed.
+Please ensure they are removed from vars/users.yml as first.

 Role Variables
 --------------